-The MTX-IND Terminal is fitted with a SIM card reader designed for 1.8V and 3V SIM cards.
+The MTX-65ULP Terminal is fitted with a SIM card reader designed for 1.8V and 3V SIM cards.
+It is the flip-up type which is lockable in the horizontal position and is accessed through a removable panel as shown below.

-The card holder is a six wire interface according to GSM 11.11.
-Two pins have been added to detect whether or not the SIM card drawer is inserted.
+The card holder is a five wire interface according to GSM 11.11.
+A sixth pin has been added to detect whether or not the SIM card drawer is inserted.

 Removing and inserting the SIM card during operation requires the software to be reinitialized.
-Therefore, after reinserting the SIM card it is necessary to restart the MTX-IND Terminal.
+Therefore, alter reinserting the SIM card it is necessary to restart MTX65 Terminal.

-The MTX-IND relies on a SIM card being inserted in order to be fully operational.
-Some of the MTX-IND functionality may be lost if you try to operate the control terminal without a SIM card.
+The full operation of the MTX-65ULP relies on a SIM card being inserted.
+Some MTX-65ULP functionality may be lost if you try to operate the control terminal without a SIM card

-3.6 MAIN Serial Interface Port ASCO
+3.6 MAIN Serial RS232 Interface Port ASCO